 “In January of 2019, when I went down the hall from Methodist Hospital to the rehab center, I couldn’t walk 50 feet,” he says.
 His heart surgery was scheduled for March of 2019.

-The Park Nicollet Structural Heart Team recommended that Mike undergo a newer procedure called TAVR, which stands for transcatheter aortic valve replacement.
+The Park Nicollet Structural Heart Team recommended that Mike undergo a TAVR procedure, a new technique that stands for transcatheter aortic valve replacement.
 It’s a minimally invasive procedure that allows for a much quicker recovery than open heart surgery.
 (Mike had had a double bypass in 2004.)